 Sandgate Castle, now a private dwelling, constructed by Henry V111 1539 – 1540 and visited by Queen Elizabeth 1 in 1542 and 1588 and Queen Victoria and Prince Albert in the late 1800s still dominates the seafront and reminds us of the historic importance of this bijoux coastal village.

 Sandgate has faced the threat of invasion three times since then: once during Napoleonic times, and again in WWI and WW2.
 The 200 year old Shorncliffe garrison, located at the top of the escarpment, established by Sir John Moore, hero of Corrunna (whose bust stands proudly at the western approach to the village); five (5) Martello Towers , some now enshrouded by woodland; the WW1 trenches and WW2 pillboxes still guard the village against invasion!

-However the garrison and the associated military heritage, including a remarkable collection of Scheduled Ancient Monuments, including the chain of Martello Towers, and concentration of Napoleonic fortifications at Seabrook, with the start of the Royal Military Canal, now face a new threat from large scale development with over 1200 houses planned for the site.
+The garrison and the associated military heritage, including a remarkable collection of Scheduled Ancient Monuments, including the chain of Martello Towers, and concentration of Napoleonic fortifications at Seabrook, with the start of the Royal Military Canal, remain intact despite large scale development of over 1200 houses.
 The Sandgate Society and the Parish Council (aligned with other groups) have been active in ensuring that this unique heritage is retained and given appropriate context in the new plans.
 It is hoped that a new visitor centre centred on Sir John Moore’s HQ will showcase this substantial military heritage.

 Many people of repute are associated with Sandgate including John Gough, Sir John Moore, HG Wells, William Wilberforce and Jocelyn Brooke.